 Estimate Impacts to Key Resources and Private Property.
-Using geographic information systems (GIS) software, UDOT estimated how each alternative that passed Level 1 screening might affect key resources such as wetlands, other waters of the United States, and Section 4(f) resources.
-The expected impacts were determined by overlaying the estimated right of way for each alternative over the GIS datasets for these resources.
+Using geographic information systems (GIS) software, UDOT estimated how each alternative that passed Level 1 screening might affect key resources such as wetlands, other potential waters of the United States, and Section 4(f) resources.
+The expected impacts were determined by overlaying the estimated right of way for each alternative that passed Level 1 screening over the GIS datasets for these resources.
+These GIS datasets were revised in this final report based on the amended wetlands delineation in the north fields, the historic buildings survey, and the Provo River Restoration Project boundaries provided to UDOT by the Utah Reclamation, Mitigation, and Conservation Commission.
 UDOT used the same approach to identify the potential property acquisitions and relocations.
 For alternatives that are carried forward for analysis in the EIS, UDOT will conduct additional engineering refinement and resource impact analysis.
 For more information about Section 4(f) resources and the Clean Water Act, see Section 2.3, Reasons Why an Alternative Might Be Eliminated during the Screening Process.